Top-gg-Community/cpp-sdk/README.md

 ### Stats-fed autoposting

-If you want to use your own function (e.g: retrieving the server count by making an SQL query) then you can use `topgg::autoposter::custom`!
+If you want to use your own function (e.g: retrieve the server count on your own by making an SQL query), then you can use `topgg::autoposter::custom`!

 ```cpp
 #include <topgg/dpp.h>